mojumah/pdftk-environment/README.md

 1- Create an S3 bucket and upload the pdf files you want to merge to the bucket.

 2- In GitHub click on Actions.
-From the left menu, click on GigHub Actions Demo, and then click on Run workflow.
+From the left menu, click on GitHub Actions Demo, and then click on Run workflow.